hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/setting_allowed_txns.rst

 :doc:`Settings transaction processor <../transaction_family_specifications/settings_transaction_family>`
 is required to handle on-chain configuration settings.

-In this procedure, you will configure the validator network to limit the accepted transaction types to those from this network's transaction processors (as started in :doc:`systemd`).
+In this procedure, you will configure the Sawtooth network to limit the accepted transaction types to those from this network's transaction processors (as started in :doc:`systemd`).